Meniscus Tear: Gentle Non-Invasive Care Options

 Another eye-opening study published in the peer-reviewed Journal of Osteoarthritis and Cartilage reported that patients that received meniscal tear surgery had a 300% increased chance of getting a TKR (total knee replacement) within 2 years of the meniscal surgery.

-Best Home Remedy and Exercise For Torn Meniscus
+Recommended Home Remedy and Exercise For Torn Meniscus

 - Protect: Protract your meniscus from excessive weight-bearing activities to speed the recovery rate.
 For example, go up the stairs one step at a time with your good knee up first.
 Coming down the steps should also be one step at a time with the bad knee first.